PROF.DR.IR. A.G. DORÉE

 My research focuses on the sustainability and Circularity of Civil Infrastructure.
 My core research area focusses on assessing the environmental and economic impact of civil infrastructure from a life-cycle perspective using GaBi and Simapro software.
 Furthermore, I an interested on linking pollution and economic development and investigate ways to transition towards a more sustainable circular economy.
 I believe in: solution to pollution is economic growth.
 Personal page>

-J.M.
+DR. J.M.
 OLIVEIRA DOS SANTOS

 Dr. Joao Santos is an Assistant Professor at the department of Construction Management and Engineering at the Faculty of Engineering Technology at the University of Twente since January 2018.
 He received a MSc in Civil Engineering from the Faculty of Sciences and Technology of the University of Coimbra (FCTUC), Portugal, and a PhD in Transportation Systems from the FCTUC, in association with the Technical University of Lisbon (IST) and the University of Porto (FEUP) in 2011and 2016, respectively.

 Before joining the UT, João Santos was a postdoctoral research fellow at the French Institute of Science and Technology for Transport, Development and Networks (IFSTTAR), in Nantes.
 During his graduate studies, João Santos spent two years as visiting scholar at the Center for Sustainable Transportation Infrastructure (CSTI), at the Virginia Tech Transportation Institute (VTTI), USA.